 In a recent appeal decision, it was considered that basements could be PD under Class A of the General Permitted Development Order (GPDO).
 However, bear in mind that PD does not allow for engineering works.

-19. If I Add/Create Parking Spaces, Will I Need Planning Permission?
+22. If I Create Parking Spaces, Will I Need Planning Permission?

 Class F of the GPDO refers to the provision of hard surfaces, such as parking areas.

 - any hard surface situated between the principal elevation of a dwelling and the highway, or any surface which would exceed 5m², is made of porous materials